Skip to content

 Organizations such as the Dian Fossey Gorilla Fund, the Wildlife Conservation Society, and the International Gorilla Conservation Program hand in hand with national governments to protect endangered mountain gorillas.
 These global partnerships offer funding, technical expertise, and advocacy for gorilla conservations.

-Research and Education
+Research and Education:

-Different field research has been conducted in the gorilla habitats to help understand their behaviors, genetics, and ecology to get valuable insights into their potential needs and threats.
+Scientific research and education about mountain gorillas have been conducted to help understand and protect these great primates.
+Different field research has been conducted in gorilla habitats to help understand their behaviors, genetics, and ecology to get valuable insights into their potential needs and threats.

 Educational programs and campaigns have been conducted in various communities to help raise awareness about the importance of the conservation of mountain gorillas.
 The major aim of these initiatives is to engage in the efforts to protect endangered wild animals.